arunperala/Modern-Farming-using-MachineLearning/README.md

 pip install -r requirements.txt
 ```

-- At last, push in the command:
+- At last push in the command:
 ```sh
 python app.py
 ```